 3. Plagues: YHWH vs. the gods of Egypt (Exodus 7-10)

-Moses announced a range of miraculous plagues that would demonstrate that Israel’s God was greater than the Egyptian gods (12:12) and give urgent reason for Pharaoh to release Israel.
-For a while Pharaoh followed a pattern of promising to release Israel if Moses stopped the plague, only to ‘harden his heart’ and break his promise once the plague ended (7:22; 8:14, 19, 32; 9:34-35).
-After a while God hardened Pharaoh’s heart so as to complete the sequence of signs he had planned (9:12; 10:20, 27; 11:10).
+Moses announced a range of miraculous plagues that would demonstrate that Israel’s God was greater than the Egyptian gods (Exodus 12:12).
+This would give urgent reason for Pharaoh to release Israel.
+For a while Pharaoh followed a pattern of promising to release Israel if Moses stopped the plague, only to ‘harden his heart’ and break his promise once the plague ended (Exodus 7:22; 8:14, 19, 32; 9:34-35).
+After a while this changed, and it was God who hardened Pharaoh’s heart so as to complete the sequence of signs he had planned (Exodus 9:12; 10:20, 27; 11:10).
 Why?
 Didn’t he want Israel freed?
-Yes, but God had also planned this occasion to demonstrate to Israel and all the world that he was the true God (9:16, 10:1-2).
-These events were God’s great introduction of his rule over all of creation in the midst of an evil, idol-worshipping world, so he determined to finish the process.
+Yes, but God had also planned this occasion to demonstrate to Israel and all the world that he was the true God (Exodus 9:16, 10:1-2).
+God intended that these events would demonstrate to an evil, idol-worshipping world that he alone was God.
+Israel’s rescue would put the incomparible power of Israel’s God on display before the watching world.
+And the strategy would work.
+On the way to the Promised Land many nations afterwards would tremble at the hearing of Israel (and their God) coming (Exodus 15:14-16; Joshua 2:9-10; 9:9)!

 Exodus features two great salvation events (or one event with two parts?).
 The tenth and last plague was the death of the firstborn of every family in Egypt.
-Previously the plagues had mostly distinguished between Israel and Egypt without any action necessary on Israel’s part (8:22; 9:7, 26; 10:23; 11:7).
-Now the distinction would be the response of faith (cf. 9:20).
-Israelite families needed to sacrifice a lamb and paint their door-frames with its blood (12:7).
+Previously the plagues had mostly distinguished between Israel and Egypt without any action necessary on Israel’s part (Exodus 8:22; 9:7, 26; 10:23; 11:7).
+Now the distinction would be the response of faith (cf. Exodus 9:20).
+Israelite families needed to sacrifice a lamb and paint their door-frames with its blood (Exodus 12:7).
 Their households would then not experience death since a substitute had died instead.
 Death would ‘pass over’ them.

 The greatest act of Israel’s salvation occurred after they departed Egypt.
-After the tenth plague they plundering the demoralised Egyptians’ wealth like a conquering army (12:36).
-But Pharaoh soon missed his slaves and chased Israel down with a real army (14:5-9).
+After the tenth plague they plundering the demoralised Egyptians’ wealth like a conquering army (Exodus 12:36).
+But Pharaoh soon missed his slaves and chased Israel down with a real army (Exodus 14:5-9).
 Israel became trapped between the Egyptian army and the sea.
 They panicked!
-But YHWH would fight to save his people (14:14).
-From the time of their escape, God had guided Israel by a pillar of cloud in the sky which obscured the glory of his presence (his glory shone through the cloud as ‘fire’ at night, 13:21-22).
+But YHWH would fight to save his people (Exodus 14:14).
+From the time of their escape, God had guided Israel by a pillar of cloud in the sky which obscured the glory of his presence (his glory shone through the cloud as ‘fire’ at night, Exodus 13:21-22).
 The cloud shielded Israel from the Egyptians whilst Moses raised his staff and the sea parted.
-Israel travelled through safely but the sea crashed in on the pursuing Egyptians, drowning all of them (14:19-31).
-Israel sang to commemorate the great lesson they had learned: their God was a warrior saviour (15:2-3)!
+Israel travelled through safely but the sea crashed in on the pursuing Egyptians, drowning all of them (Exodus 14:19-31).
+Israel sang to commemorate the great lesson they had learned: their God was a warrior saviour (Exodus 15:2-3)!

 5. Journey of Grumbling (Exodus 16-18)

-Israel ‘put their trust’ in YHWH when they saw the Egyptian army defeated (14:31), but their faith didn’t last long.
-God led them through the wilderness whilst Israel grumbled bitterly and even wished to return to Egyptian slavery (16:2-3; 17:3-7).
+Israel ‘put their trust’ in YHWH when they saw the Egyptian army defeated (Exodus 14:31), but their faith didn’t last long.
+God led them through the wilderness whilst Israel grumbled bitterly and even wished to return to Egyptian slavery (Exodus 16:2-3; 17:3-7).
 Yet God faithfully provided food and water for them along the way and ensured their safe arrival at Mt Sinai.

 6. Mt Sinai (Exodus 19-24)

 At Sinai, Israel goes from being a large family to becoming a nation with a king (God) and a constitution (the Law).
-Specifically they are to be a ‘kingdom of priests’ who would introduce God to the world (19:5-6).
+Specifically they are to be a ‘kingdom of priests’ who would introduce God to the world (Exodus 19:5-6).

 The day of Israel’s first meeting with their God arrived.
 Nothing could have prepared them.
 YHWH came down from heaven onto the peak of Sinai to meet the people he had rescued.
 The whole thing was terrifying and displayed God’s holy response to sinners who come close to his presence.
-The mountain was engulfed in smoke, fire, and lightening, and the air was filled with thunder and trumpet blasts (19:16-19).
-The people were strictly warned not to approach lest they die, but they were already too terrified to listen to God much less approach him (19:23-24; 20:19).
-Moses took on the role of mediator, going up and down the mountain to establish the terms of the covenant, receiving the ’10 Commandments’ (20:1-17) and instructions from God on how to apply those principles in various cases and situations (21-23).
+The mountain was engulfed in smoke, fire, and lightening, and the air was filled with thunder and trumpet blasts (Exodus 19:16-19).
+The people were strictly warned not to approach lest they die, but they were already too terrified to listen to God much less approach him (Exodus 19:23-24; 20:19).
+Moses took on the role of mediator, going up and down the mountain to establish the terms of the covenant, receiving the ’10 Commandments’ (Exodus 20:1-17) and instructions from God on how to apply those principles in various cases and situations (21-23).

-The people agreed to the terms of God’s covenant (24:3).
-It was formally sealed with sprinkled blood (24:8) and an extraordinary covenant formalisation feast commenced.
-Moses took Israel’s elders up onto the mountain and they ate a meal in God’s presence, seemingly sitting at the boundary between heaven and earth (24:9-11)!
+The people agreed to the terms of God’s covenant (Exodus 24:3).
+It was formally sealed with sprinkled blood (Exodus 24:8) and an extraordinary covenant formalisation feast commenced.
+Moses took Israel’s elders up onto the mountain and they ate a meal in God’s presence, seemingly sitting at the boundary between heaven and earth (Exodus 24:9-11)!
 From there Moses continued further up the mountain alone, entering the inferno of God’s presence.
-He remained with God for 40 days and 40 nights whilst Israel waited below (24:12-18).
+He remained with God for 40 days and 40 nights whilst Israel waited below (Exodus 24:12-18).

 7. Tabernacle Plans (Exodus 25-31)